Eamonbaloun/PC-Beginners-Guide/README.md

 - [TechLinked](https://www.youtube.com/channel/UCeeFfhMcJa1kjtfZAGskOCA)
 - [Hardware Canucks](https://www.youtube.com/channel/UCTzLRZUgelatKZ4nyIKcAbg)

+---

 Finally, test your knowledge with [this video](https://www.youtube.com/watch?v=wXI9LhP-TPA).
-If you understand everything, you're golden!
-If not, rewatch the videos in Part 1.
+If you understand everything in it, you’re golden!
+If not, go back and rewatch the videos in Part 1 to brush up.

-By the time you get through all of these, you’ll be ready to build or upgrade your gaming PC with confidence!
+By the time you get through all of these resources, you’ll be ready to build or upgrade your gaming PC with confidence!